A parameterized surface in 3D space is the image of a function

 This has positive -component, so points upward (which is usually the convention for “outward” or “upward” orientation; flip the sign for downward).

-The graph shortcut is the workhorse for any surface that can be written as .
+The graph shortcut works for any surface you can write as .
 The vector area element is (upward) or its negative (downward).

 Orientation